info201b-au17/bb4-finalproj/README.md

 ### Further

-Taking fault 3 into consideration, we tried testing a smaller latitude/longitude radius (0.0008).
+Taking fault 3 into consideration, we tried testing a smaller latitude/longitude radius (to 0.0008° Latitude/Longitude from 0.003° Latitude/Longitude).
 Additionally, we set the radius of the circles bigger, so we could see concentrated clusters of color easier, as making the radius smaller meant a lot more were light green rather than dark.

 ![analysis 2](/readmePictures/analysis2.png)